 Hello and Welcome to Year 4!

-What will the children be learning about during Autumn 2?
+What will the children be learning about during Spring?

-All our learning will link to our topic, ‘Marvellous Mayans’.
-Our class will be looking at a range of non-fiction texts, including The Ancient Maya, which will support our writing genres this half term.
-The children will be learning how to write a recount and how to explain something.
+All our learning will link to our topic, ‘Vicious Vikings.
+Our class will be looking at a range of texts, including How to Train Your Dragon, which will support our writing genres this half term.
+The children will be learning how to write a newspaper report and exploring Viking myths and legends before writing their own!

 Everyone will continue to take part in a weekly guided reading lesson with Miss Merry, as well as being provided with opportunities to access other tasks based around reading.